dgrapov/TeachingDemos/README.md

 Bioinformatics related demos and tutorials using the R programming language.

 #Demos
-I have my trial servers available once in a while.
+My [trial server](http://createdatasol.com/) is up !!!.
 If you want to test MetaMapR and DeviumWeb you can contact me at dgrapov at gmail.com.
 * [MetaMapR](http://createdatasol.com/MetaMapR)
 * [DeviumWeb](http://createdatasol.com/DeviumWeb/)